NoriSte/ui-testing-best-practices/sections/beginners/top-to-bottom-approach.md

 Speaking again about the missing experience of testing newbies (like I was, two years ago): **everything new requires a big cognitive load** and you cannot face too much new stuff at the same time.
-It's hard to face the usual development of your app, the new Testing topic, the Unit Tests world and the UI Tests one (the latter two require different tools and efforts).
+It's hard to face the usual development of your app, the new Testing topic, the Unit Tests world and the UI tests one (the latter two require different tools and efforts).

 Take a look at this exhaustive image from the